kdmny/asset_manager_vb/README.markdown

 ## Getting Started

 1. Add an assembly reference to AssetManager.dll
 2. Add this to your web.config
 `code here`
 3. Use it in your views and layouts like so:
+`here is one thing`
+`here is something else`